 Hi Frugalistas!
 How do you plan a trip to France?
 While I do read blogs I must admit I do still like a hard copy guidebook.
 When it comes to Paris, I love just buying books about Paris as well as more traditional guidebooks.
 Because Paris is one of the most visited cities in the world, there are so many specialist guides on the market.
 I love these types of guidebooks because they take you away from the tourist’s Paris and show you places you would never have found yourself.
 If you’ve ever wondered how I continue to find treasures in Paris to visit, read on.
 These books about Paris are all books that I personally own, and that I use to plan where to go in Paris.
 And I promise there is not a Lonely Planet guide in sight!
-(This post has been updated in April 2019).
+For North American readers who prefer to purchase from independent bookstores, most of these books are also available from my store on Bookstore.org – you can click here to choose your favorite.
+(This post has been updated in December 2020).

 - 1 The best Paris guidebook for your first trip to Paris

 - 3 The best Paris guidebook of walking tours

 - 6 The best Paris guidebooks to channel your inner Frenchness

 - 8 The best guidebooks for shopping in Paris

 - 10 The best guidebook for finding Paris off the beaten track